 Denali Park Road ToursPrivate vehicles are not allowed on the park road beyond mile 15.
 These busses are the way you'll gain access to the park for wildlife viewing.

-Denali is an absolutely stunning park — full of amazing wildlife and unforgettable scenery.
-And the best way to get an overview is aboard one of the park buses, which feature a trained naturalist who both drives and provides narration.
+The best way to get an overview of Denali National Park is aboard one of the park buses, which feature a trained naturalist who both drives and provides narration.
+Available tours include the Natural History Tour (4−5 hrs), Tundra Wilderness Tour (7−8 hrs), The Eielson Excursion (8−9 hrs) or The Kantishna Experience (11−12 hrs)

 Explore all 92 miles of the Denali Park Road and have the entire trip narrated by an experienced driver.
 Not only will you see legendary landmarks such as Polychrome Pass, Wonder Lake and Reflection Pond, you will have opportunities to see the abundance of wildlife in the park.
 Enjoy a hot lunch, explore the grounds, pan for gold, or take a short walk along the creek, or relax in a rocker at the lodge and soak up the scenery.